rubenren/production_repo/README.md

 4) The results will be stored in result.txt, either it goes up or down

  - You can also remove a stock from being tracked by using `python main.py remove --stock [STOCK]`

+ Note: this project uses git lfs, you need to run `git lfs pull` before the code will work